GDSC-CEC/HacktoberFest-2022-Blog-Writing/Shaileshkumar007.md

 5. Monitoring and logging
 6. Communication and Collaboration

+## **DevOps Tools⚒️**

+Docker - Docker is a set of platform as a service (PaaS) products that use OS-level virtualization to deliver software in packages called containers.

+Kubernetes - Kubernetes, also known as K8s, is an open-source system for automating deployment, scaling, and management of containerized applications.

+Helm - Helm is a tool for managing Kubernetes charts.
+Charts are packages of pre-configured Kubernetes resources.

+Terraform - Terraform is an open-source infrastructure as code software tool created by HashiCorp.
+Users define and provide data center infrastructure using a declarative configuration language known as HashiCorp Configuration Language, or optionally JSON.

+Ansible - Ansible is an open-source software provisioning, configuration management, and application-deployment tool enabling infrastructure as code.

+Packer - Packer is a tool for creating identical machine images for multiple platforms from a single source configuration.

+Vault - Vault is a tool for managing secrets.
+Secrets are any sensitive data that you want to tightly control access to, such as API keys, passwords, certificates, and more.

+Nomad - Nomad is a tool for managing a cluster of Linux containers or Windows containers.
+Nomad is easy to operate and scale, and can run anywhere from laptops to large data centers.

+Consul - Consul is a tool for discovering and configuring services in your infrastructure.
+It provides several key features, including a service catalog, health checking, and a KV store.

+Vagrant - Vagrant is a tool for building and managing virtual machine environments in a single workflow.

+Jenkins - Jenkins is an open source automation server.
+It helps to automate the non-human part of the software development process, with continuous integration and facilitating technical aspects of continuous delivery.

+Drone - Drone is a Continuous Delivery platform built on Docker, written in Go.

+Gitlab CI - GitLab CI/CD is a set of continuous integration and continuous delivery features included with GitLab that allows you to test, build, and deploy your code.

+CircleCI - CircleCI is a continuous integration and continuous delivery platform.
+It helps software teams rapidly release code with confidence by automating the build, test, and deploy process.

+Travis CI - Travis CI is a hosted, distributed continuous integration service used to build and test software projects hosted at GitHub.

+AWS - Amazon Web Services (AWS) is a subsidiary of Amazon that provides on-demand cloud computing platforms and APIs to individuals, companies, and governments, on a metered pay-as-you-go basis.

+GCP - Google Cloud Platform, offered by Google, is a suite of cloud computing services that runs on the same infrastructure that Google uses internally for its end-user products, such as Google Search, Gmail, file storage, and YouTube.

+Azure - Microsoft Azure is a cloud computing service created by Microsoft for building, testing, deploying, and managing applications and services.
+It provides software as a service (SaaS), platform as a service (PaaS) and infrastructure as a service (IaaS) and supports many different programming languages, tools and frameworks, including both Microsoft-specific and third-party software and systems.

 ## **Challenges that DevOps tries to solve🤔**
 - Miscommunication and lack of collaboration
 - Conflict of interests between Development team and Operation team